4 Geometry operations

 seine = seine.drop('geometry_5km', axis=1)

-Affine transformation is any transformation that preserves lines and parallelism.
-However, angles or length are not necessarily preserved.
-Affine transformations include, among others, shifting (translation), scaling and rotation.
-Additionally, it is possible to use any combination of these.
-Affine transformations are an essential part of geocomputation.
+Affine transformations include, among others, shifting (translation), scaling and rotation, or any combination of these.
+They preserves lines and parallelism, but angles and lengths are not necessarily preserved.
+These transformations are an essential part of geocomputation.
 For example, shifting is needed for labels placement, scaling is used in non-contiguous area cartograms, and many affine transformations are applied when reprojecting or improving the geometry that was created based on a distorted or wrongly projected map.

 The geopandas package implements affine transformation, for objects of classes GeoSeries and GeoDataFrame.
-In both cases, the method is applied on the GeoSeries part, returning a new GeoSeries of transformed geometries.
+In both cases, the method is applied on the GeoSeries part, returning just the GeoSeries of transformed geometries.

 Affine transformations of GeoSeries can be done using the .affine_transform method, which is a wrapper around the shapely.affinity.affine_transform function.
-According to the documentation, a 2D affine transformation requires a six-parameter list [a,b,d,e,xoff,yoff] which represents the following equations for transforming the coordinates (Equation 4.1 and Equation 4.2):
+A two-dimensional affine transformation requires a six-parameter list [a,b,d,e,xoff,yoff] which represents Equation 4.1 and Equation 4.2 for transforming the coordinates.

 \[ x' = a x + b y + x_\mathrm{off} \tag{4.1}\]